 As I mentioned, Archero did really well when it first came out – just in June 2019 almost 8 million people downloaded this game.
 However, that was short-lived and the game has gotten fewer and fewer downloads as time went on.

 However, even though Archero is not bringing in millions of players each month, there’s still an influx of new users.
-If we look at the most recent data from 2022, this game gets anywhere from 600 thousand to 700 thousand downloads each month.
+If we look at the most recent data, this game gets anywhere from 400 thousand to 500 thousand downloads each month.
 That’s not bad by any means.

 Archero’s revenue has followed a similar trend as downloads – they went down after the initial peak.
-However, the game has managed to earn almost $200 million in all-time revenue, which is outstanding for a casual game.
-Furthermore, if we look at 2022 data, it makes around $2.5 million each month, which is more than a decent revenue stream.
+However, the game has managed to earn over $200 million in all-time revenue, which is outstanding for a casual game.
+Furthermore, if we look at recent data, it makes around $2.5 million each month, which is more than a decent revenue stream.

 According to GameRefinery, these are the three main player archetypes who are into Archero.